pattonsgirl/Fall2021-CEG2350/Labs/Lab02/README.md

 If you did something "wrong" make a note of it in your lab.
 These are learning experiences - writing them down will help you ask good questions later.

+It is expected that all parts are done on your AWS instance (the thing you `ssh` into).

 ## Part 1 - Play with directories and naming

-- Do this work in your AWS instance.
-   - If you were unsuccessful before, meet with the TAs and / or I
 - **Useful commands for this part: `man, mkdir, cd, ls, pwd, mv`**

 1. Create a directory called `DirA`